 In "The Barnacles" (2025), artist Yehwan Song imagines contemporary internet users, who passively consume limited information, as surfers who have helplessly sunk beneath the water, now become barnacles that cling to large structures and passively receive the tides.

 The experience of internet browsing has been drastically disrupted by platform capitalism.
-What was fun and playful and chaotic and dangerous became standardised, smooth, and safe to navigate -- the same way it is safer to board a cruise ship than a pedal boat.
+What was experimental and playful and chaotic and dangerous became standardised, smooth, and "safe".

 In general, use a poetic approach where metaphoric and imaginative language, rather than direct and literal, lead your idea.
 This should stem from your own experience of the internet!
 Then, turn this idea into a website.

 Upload your HTML documents and assets in a repository in Codeberg (here's how to).
-Also, make sure you accompany the work with a 150-200 words-long paragraph about
+Alternatively, you can compress your website folder and send a ZIP file.